A note on the spectral gap for log-concave probability measures on convex bodies: A class of convex bodies

-$\circ$ The case of the uniform distribution on $\O$, \textit{i.e.}, the normalized volume measure with probability density function $1_\O / \vol (\O)$.
+$\circ$ The uniform distribution on $\O$, \textit{i.e.}, the normalized volume measure with probability density function $1_\O / \vol (\O)$.
 The potential $V$ is null and the underlying operator $L$ is the Laplacian $\Delta$ on $\O$.
 In this context we denote for simplicity the spectral gap $\lambda_1 (\O)$.

+$\circ$ A log-concave probability measure related to a uniformly convex potential $V$ on $\O$.
+Such measures include for instance the standard Gaussian case, \textit{i.e.}, $V = \vert \cdot \vert ^2 /2$.

-$\circ$ The case of a radial probability measure $\mu$ on $\O$: the associated potential $V: \O \to \R$ only depends on the Euclidean norm, that is, $V(x) = V(r)$, $r = \vert x\vert $ (using an obvious abuse of notation).
+$\circ$ A radial probability measure on $\O$: the associated potential $V: \O \to \R$ only depends on the Euclidean norm, that is, $V(x) = V(\vert x\vert )$ (using an obvious abuse of notation).
 In this case $\mu$ is log-concave as soon as the one-dimensional function $V$ is convex and non-decreasing on $\R^+$.

-Recall first the log-concave version of the classical spectral gap estimate for convex bodies with smooth boundary, namely the famous Payne-Weinberger inequality \cite{payne_weinberger} involving the diameter $\diam (\O )= \sup_{x,y \in \O} \vert x-y\vert $ of the convex domain $\O$: if $V$ is convex on $\O$, then

-The proof is based on hyperplane bisections (also known as the localization method, or the needle decomposition, such an approach has been formalized and further developed later by Gromov and Milman \cite{gromov_milman} and Kannan, Lov\'asz and Simonovits \cite{kls}) allowing the authors to reduce the multidimensional case to a one-dimensional problem.
-Although optimal for the uniform distribution on one-dimensional intervals, such an estimate still leaves room for improvement in higher dimension since by tensorization it is known that in every dimension,
+A typical example of a radial log-concave probability measure is the Subbotin distribution, \textit{i.e.}, $V = \vert \cdot \vert ^\alpha /\alpha$ with $\alpha \geq 1$.